Decomposition of Spaces of Periodic Functions into Subspaces of Periodic and Antiperiodic Functions and Its Connection to the Rademacher System and the Haar Wavelet Basis: Main Results

-\end{example} We have proved that a periodic function of period $p$ can be decomposed into a periodic function of period $p/2$ and an antiperiodic function of antiperiodic $p/2$.
-We may continue this decomposition process by taking the new period function of period $p/2$ by decomposing it into a periodic function of period $p/4$ and an antiperiodic function of antiperiod $p/4$ and so on.
+We have demonstrated that a periodic function of period $p$ can be decomposed into a periodic function of period $p/2$ and an antiperiodic function of antiperiod $p/2$.
+This decomposition process can be iterated: starting with the period $p/2$, we can further decompose it into a periodic function of period $p/4$ and an antiperiodic function of antiperiod $p/4$, and so on.

-\begin{definition} Given a periodic function $f$ period $p$ the\emph{ $n$-th periodic generation of $f$}, denoted by $f_n $, is a periodic function of period $p / 2^n $ derived from $f$ after $n$ decompositions.
-The \emph{ $n$-th antperiodic generation of $f$}, denoted by $ \tilde{f}_n $, is an antiperiodic function of antiperiod $p / 2^n $ derived from $f$ after $n$ decompositions. \end{definition} \begin{remark} If $f$ is a $p$-periodic function that is also a $p/2$-antiperiodic function, then the decomposition in Theorem \ref{eq:Decompositionthm}, yields $f =\tilde{f_1} + 0 $.
+\begin{definition} Let $f$ be a periodic function of period $p$.
+The\emph{ $n$-th periodic generation of $f$}, denoted by $f_n $, is the residual periodic function of period $p / 2^n $ obtained after $n$ decompositions of $f$ and $f_0 = f $.
+The \emph{ $n$-th antiperiodic generation of $f$}, denoted by $ \tilde{f}_n $, is an antiperiodic function of antiperiod $p / 2^n $ derived from $f$ after $n$ decompositions. \end{definition}

+\begin{remark} If $f$ is a $p$-periodic function that is also a $p/2$-antiperiodic function, then $ f \in \mathbb{AP}_{p/2}$.
+The decomposition in Theorem \ref{eq:Decompositionthm}, yields $f =\tilde{f_1} + 0 $.
 That is, the first periodic generation $f_1$ of $f$ is $0$, and the first antiperiodic generation $ \tilde{f_1} $ of $f$ is $f$ itself.
 Consequently, all subsequent periodic and antiperiodic generations of $f$ are all $0$ s. \end{remark}

 \begin{theorem} Given a periodic function $f$ of period $p$ the\emph{ $n$-th periodic generation of $f$} is given by

 \end{theorem}